 Management is usually of the belief that if the employees had an option to change one thing about their job, they would opt for a raise over anything.
 Seems obvious, right?
 How would you feel if we tell you this is not true?
 One thing that almost every employee seeks from his job is recognition.
 Yes, that is the one key thing that every employee expects from the organization.
 Make them feel that their hard work is valued and thank them for it.

-A prominent survey found that more than fifty percent of employees say that they would not mind staying longer at their organization if they had a little more appreciation from their management.
+A prominent survey found that more than 50 percent of employees say that they would not mind staying longer at their organization if they had a little more appreciation from their management.
 Another conclusion derived from the same study was that approximately 81 percent of the surveyed individuals believed that anytime their management showed even the littlest bit of motivation for their work, they were only motivated to work harder.

 Thus, the fact of the matter is that motivation is a vital factor in whether or not people are content with the job.
 Surprisingly, for many people, appreciation, acknowledgment, and gratitude from the management hold more weightage than money.